 Create state-wise lists of your contacts on your CRM and import them directly into CallHub.
 Segmented lists ensure your political robocalls are more targeted and, equally importantly, TCPA compliant.

 How to use the feature: Create separate lists in your CRM based on the contacts’ state of residence.
-Import these lists as separate phone books and set up a calling campaign for each state.
-You can duplicate the campaign and add different phone books in each to minimize campaign creation efforts.
+Import these lists as separate contact lists and set up a calling campaign for each state.
+You can duplicate the campaign and add different contact lists in each to minimize campaign creation efforts.

 How it helps you stay compliant: Since your lists are segmented, you can customize each campaign according to the state rules.
 This includes (but is not limited to) phone scripts (e.g., if a live operator must mention the sponsor of the call) and call timings for each separate list.

 Pro-tip: Club the campaigns of states with the same rules like asking for due permission before playing the message, etc. for a less divided calling campaign.

 When scheduling your calling campaign, CallHub allows you to select a Timezone you are targeting.

 How to use the feature: Say you are calling supporters in Massachusetts, where the state law mandates no calls after 8 pm.
 You schedule the time accordingly, and CallHub will conclude the campaign for the day at 8 pm, GMT-4 hours.

 Similarly, you can choose the days of the week for the campaign and stay compliant with TCPA and state laws.

 How it helps you stay compliant: Since the campaign is automatically concluded after the set time and cannot operate before the set time, you do not risk calling someone accidentally.
 While there are provisions in place for accidental breach of TCPA provisions, why go through the hassle?

 There are so many crucial elements to convey in a single phone call, including caller identification, campaign, sponsor, and of course, the main message.
 A phone script is the best way to ensure agents don’t forget them.